 - Makes back hair dolls of Adam Boyes and performs voodoo rituals to keep him looking young.

-- Kettle corn devouring aficionado.
+- Loves pop-corn.
+Is a kettle corn devouring aficionado.

 - Known to spend $27 at Taco Bell.